hypo69/hypo/docs/gemini/en/consultant/src/ai/tiny_troupe/TinyTroupe/tinytroupe/experimentation.md

         self.random_seed = random_seed

     def randomize(self, i, a, b):
-        """Randomly swaps the choices a and b.

-        :param i: The index of the item being randomized.
-        :param a: First choice.
-        :param b: Second choice.
-        :return: Tuple (randomized_a, randomized_b) of the swapped choices.
         """
+        Randomizes the order of choices 'a' and 'b' for item 'i'.

+        :param i: The index of the item.
+        :param a: The first choice.
+        :param b: The second choice.
+        :return: A tuple containing the randomized choices.
+        """
+        # Use the random number generator with the provided seed.
         if random.Random(self.random_seed).random() < 0.5:
             self.choices[i] = (0, 1)
             return a, b